By David Robert Hogg – Updated July, 2014

 Red Beach – The pebbly sand here is red and the backdrop is stunning.
 There’s not a lot here besides the unique scenery.
 To get to Red Beach you need to take a taxi, a bus to Akrotiri from Fira, or a boat from Perissa.
 The walk down to the beach can be steep for some.

 Amoudi Bay – The best swimming spot on Santorini – but not a beach.
 Take the path down from Oia and jump from the rocks into beautiful blue water.
 There’s a small island that you can swim out to that has glorious views of the caldera.
 The best swimming is at the end of a seawall that begins at the wharf.
 The walk from Oia takes about 15 to 20 minutes and can be tricky in spots.

 Q. What is the best website for booking hotels?

-CheapZebra.com/Santorini – Awesome for finding discounts and last minute deals.
+CheapZebra.com/Santorini – Good for finding last minute deals.

 Both websites have been around for years and are very reliable.

 I typically use these sites to find the hotels with the best rates and then phone or email them directly to see if they’ll match the price I found online.
 About half the time they’ll offer the same rate.
 And even when they don’t you can ask detailed questions about any concerns you might have which can be helpful if you’re traveling with kids or a large group.
 Also, if you’re a member of a hotel rewards program then you’re more likely to get points if you book directly rather than through CheapZebra (though whether that’s worth paying a little more is obviously dependent on the details).